Boundary Estate: The Boundary Street Scheme

 The newly established London County Council (LCC) decided to rebuild an area of some 15 acre, including the Nichol and Snow estates, and a small piece on the Shoreditch side of Boundary Street, formerly Cock Lane.
 What became known as the Bethnal Green Improvement Scheme displaced 5,719 people and demolished 730 houses.
 It was initially planned as a series of rectangular plots, but in 1893, a radial plan that would house more people was approved.

 Owen Fleming designed the Boundary Street scheme.
 He retained only Boundary Street in the west and Mount Street in the east, though he widened both to 40 ft.
 Old Nichol Street was also widened and extended to Mount Street, then renamed Swanfield Street.
 He designed 50 ft. wide tree-lined streets to radiate from an ornamental space called Arnold Circus.
 The LCC architects designed 21 and Rowland Plumbe, two of 23 blocks containing 10 and 85 tenements each.
-A total of 1,069 tenements, mostly two or three-roomed, were planned to accommodate 5,524 persons.
+A total of 1,069 tenements, mostly two or three-roomed, were planned to accommodate 5,524 people.
 The project was hailed as setting "new aesthetic standards for housing the working classes" and included a new laundry, 18 shops, and 77 workshops.
 Churches and schools were preserved.
 Building for the project began in 1893.
 The two schools, Rochelle School, which was built in 1879, and Virginia School, built in 1887, predate the estate.

 The new flats replaced the existing slums with decent accommodation for the same number of people, but the occupiers changed.
 The original inhabitants were forced further to the East, creating new overcrowding and new slums in areas such as Dalston and Bethnal Green.
 No help was offered to those displaced to find new accommodation, and this added to the suffering and misery of many of the former residents of the slum.
-The new blocks had policies to enforce sobriety; the new tenants were clerks, policemen, cigarmakers and nurses.
+The new blocks had policies to enforce sobriety; the new tenants were, for example, clerks, policemen, cigarmakers and nurses.

 Such was the success of the campaign that the Prince of Wales officially opened the estate in early March 1900, saying Few indeed will forget this site who had read Mr Morrison's A Child of the Jago, and all of us are familiar with the labours of that most excellent philanthropist, Mr. Jay, in this neighbourhood.

 The impresarios and brothers Lew Grade and Bernard Delfont (born Winogradsky) moved to the Boundary Estate in 1914 from nearby Brick Lane and attended Rochelle Street School.
 At that time, 90% of children attending the school spoke Yiddish.